-1. Try to be popular, and learn persuasion and marketing skills that ultimately feel inauthentic to us…
+1. Try to be popular, and learn persuasion and marketing skills that can feel inauthentic to us…

-2. We can daily focus on our deepest values, aim to embody our highest selves, and care more for our true fans, than other businesses are willing to care.
+2. We can daily focus on our deepest values, aim to embody our highest selves, and care more for our true fans.
+Care more than other businesses are willing to care.

-When you notice yourself slipping into trying to be popular, take a pause and take a breath.
-Then, return to your higher truth, and re-focus on your true fans, who are waiting for you to share your authentic self with them.
+When you notice yourself slipping into trying to be popular, take a pause; take a breath.
+Then, return to your deeper truth, and re-focus on your true fans, who are waiting for you to share your authentic self with them.

 It is also helpful for all of us when you call out the behaviors in your industry that is tempting you toward inauthenticity, and dragging down the values of your industry.
-You don't have to demonize specific individuals, but call out those situations and behaviors, so that people can wake up.
+You don't have to demonize specific individuals, but call out the anti-social behaviors, so that people can wake up.

 Truly care for the relative few that your business can best serve: your true fans.